-Botany, Trade and Empire: Discover the Miscellaneous Reports Collection
+Botany, Trade and Empire: Exploring Kew’s Miscellaneous Reports Collection

 A one day symposium exploring our Miscellaneous Reports Collection.

 We regret to inform you that, following the escalation of coronavirus, we have taken the decision to postpone the Botany, Trade and Empire Symposium until May 2021.
 We apologise for any inconvenience caused, and if you have any questions please contact email@example.com.

 Kew’s Miscellaneous Reports Collection is a major resource relating to colonial and global networks of economic botany and scientific activity between 1850-1928.